“An advocate for the arts in education.”

 Her innovative work at the intersection of arts, education, and community well-being has been featured by The Wallace Foundation Podcast, Psychology Today, and Opera Canada, and she’s spoken about creative placemaking at Berklee’s Career Jam, Juilliard’s Entrepreneurship Symposium, and the Chamber Music America National Conference.

-Previously, she served as Harvard University’s Director of First-Year Arts Initiatives, leading campus-wide programming and contributing to the Harvard Art Museums’ inaugural Family Day.
+Previously, she served as Harvard University’s Director of First-Year Initiatives through the Dean of Students Office, leading campus-wide programming and contributing to the Harvard Art Museums’ inaugural Family Day.

-She holds a Master of Education in Education Leadership with a concentration in Arts and Learning from the Harvard Graduate School of Education, a Master of Music in Vocal Arts from The Juilliard School, and a Bachelor of Music in Vocal Performance from Oberlin Conservatory.
+She holds a Master of Education in Education Leadership, Organizations, and Leadership with a concentration in Arts and Learning from the Harvard Graduate School of Education, a Master of Music from The Juilliard School, and a Bachelor’s from Oberlin College & Conservatory.
 Proudly from San Francisco’s Tenderloin district, Olivia draws on her upbringing as she builds arts education opportunities that are joyful, rigorous, and transformative.

-In her spare time, you might find her baking, playing elaborate board games, or collecting objects that kids can make noise with.
+In her spare time, you might find her baking (gluten-free) pastries, trying a new board game, or collecting objects that kids can make noise with.
+She lives with her husband and dog in San Francisco.

 Recent News